 This article on ‘Do Pokemon and Other Modern Video Games Need Voice Acting’ was available a week earlier through the Gamerbraves Newsletter.
 Sign up for free to gain access to more articles about news and trends in the gaming industry and community.

-It really says something about video games that we now have awards for the best people to voice a character in one.
+Original Article: It really says something about video games that we now have awards for the best people to voice a character in one.
 Where video game characters can become iconic from their voice alone.
 Even Mario, who still doesn’t speak in full dialogue, likely wouldn’t be quite the worldwide sensation without the “wahoos!” of Charles Martinet.

 Pokemon is the highest-grossing media franchise of all time and with Scarlet and Violet now released, there’s been something on my mind regarding the game: should it have full voice acting?

 It’s not just Pokemon either, Square Enix’s latest RPG Havestella also lacks full voice acting with many players feeling something is missing from the title as a result.

 I can understand why developers may not see the need to have voice acting in their games.
 Hiring voice actors can be expensive, it also means that animations may have to be changed to match up to the voice acting.
 There’s also the fact that less story-oriented games may not even need voice acting as they often don’t have a lot of dialogue.
 You can even argue this applies to Pokemon when much of its dialogue often includes lines like “I like shorts because they’re comfy to wear.”

 Despite this though, I’d argue that a game series like Pokemon would actually benefit from voice acting and that’s in part because of how good the game’s design and the world are.